FIWARE/data-space-connector/README.md

 2. Create a product order(e.g. buy the product) as the CONSUMER(use a JWT retrieved for user ```standard-user``` of [HappyPets](https://happypets-kc.dsba.fiware.dev/realms/fiware-server/account/#/))

 After the product was orderd, a notfication will be triggered towards the [Contract Management Service](https://github.com/FIWARE/contract-management).
-The service will use the information provided as part of the notfication, to add the ```CONSUMER``` Organization as a Trusted Issuer to the [Trusted Issuers List](https://github.com/FIWARE/trusted-issuers-list) of PacketDelivery and therefor allow Happy Pets(as the ```CONSUMER``` Organization) issue credentials to its customers to access Packet Deliveries(e.g. the ```PROVIDER```) Services(see [description of Service Usage in the DSBA-Data Space](https://github.com/FIWARE-Ops/fiware-gitops/tree/master/aws/dsba#service-usage)).
+The service will use the information provided as part of the notfication, to add the ```CONSUMER``` Organization as a Trusted Issuer to the [Trusted Issuers List](https://github.com/FIWARE/trusted-issuers-list) of PacketDelivery and therefor allow Happy Pets(as the ```CONSUMER``` Organization) issue credentials to its customers to access Packet Deliveries(e.g. the ```PROVIDER```) Services(see [description of Service Usage in the -Data Space](https://github.com/FIWARE-Ops/fiware-gitops/tree/master/aws/#service-usage)).